 - your average regular rate of pay for the last 3 years, or

 - your final regular rate of pay.3

-Comp time is a replacement for wages that would have to be paid to you for extra hours worked during the work week.
+Comp time is a wage replacement option when you work extra hours during the work week.
 Rather than the wage, you would receive paid time off (PTO) to be used during later work weeks.
 It is often used to replace overtime pay.
-However, it can also be used to compensate part-time employees who work extra hours.

 For example: Claire is a town clerk.
 She usually works 40 hours per week.
 On Monday, a coworker calls out sick and Claire’s boss asks her to work 2 extra hours.
 In exchange for the extra work on Monday, Claire receives paid time off rather than wages.

 - meet an increased demand for services.